awalterschulze/goderive/Readme.md

 `goderive` derives mundane golang functions that you do not want to maintain and keeps them up to date.

-It does thing by parsing your go code for functions which are not implemented and then generates these functions for you by deriving their implementations from the parameter types.
+It does this by parsing your go code for functions, which are not implemented, and then generates these functions for you by deriving their implementations from the input parameter types.

 ## Examples